sSolal/Endive/ROADMAP.md

 *   **Add syntax for multi-premises rules**, for instance "X ; Y => Z" should parse as "X => (Y => Z)".
 And maybe syntax for currified application, like X ; Y | Z should parse as "Y | (X | Z)".

+*   **Add a context-verifier hook**, from the goal helper, to give a message if the user tries to use "Use" from build with a non buildable rewriting.
 ,
 ## V1 vision: a proof assistant to make any kind of maths.